 …Russ

-Yep, the overflow is very important – look at the 7th image down and text above image: “In our design we created a simple overflow by raising the iron for the bed surround on pieces of clay pipe, which created a gap of about 3cm between the plastic and the bed surround above.
+Hi Russ, Yep, the overflow is very important – look at the 7th image down and text above image: “In our design we created a simple overflow by raising the iron for the bed surround on pieces of clay pipe, which created a gap of about 3cm between the plastic and the bed surround above.
 The gravel was then raked over this gap so that soil will not escape in the event of overflow.
-Now, if the reservoir over-fills, the surplus water will seep out of the bed at this overflow point and into the surrounding garden, saving the plants in our wicking bed.”
-Best, kirsten.
+Now, if the reservoir over-fills, the surplus water will seep out of the bed at this overflow point and into the surrounding garden, saving the plants… Read more »

 … I missed the first time reading.
 You put the raised bed above the gravel bed for overflow.